duclamvan/OmniStock/replit.md

 # Overview
 Davie Supply is a comprehensive warehouse and order management system designed as a full-stack web application.
 Its primary purpose is to manage the complete order lifecycle from creation to fulfillment, track inventory, manage customers, and provide financial reporting with multi-currency support.
-Key capabilities include real-time Vietnamese diacritics search and integration with external shipping APIs for order tracking.
+Key capabilities include real-time Vietnamese diacritics search, customer-specific pricing system, and integration with external shipping APIs for order tracking.
 The business vision is to provide a robust, efficient platform for streamlined supply chain operations.

+## Recent Updates (Jan 9, 2025)
+- Fixed returns functionality by converting Drizzle queries to raw SQL due to internal Drizzle ORM errors with the returns table
+- Returns endpoints (/api/returns and /api/returns/:id) now working properly with complete data retrieval

 # User Preferences
 Preferred communication style: Simple, everyday language.